 3. Can anyone really be happy?

 I think happiness is fleeting, but a sense of joy that lives within us — I believe that is lasting!
 It comes when we meet challenges, when we work with others to create something larger than what we could do on our own.
 When we pet an animal or spend time with a friend.
-When we get or give help for something.
-When we find our soul mate there is a sense that we are connected to something larger than ourselves.
+Or when we get or give help for something.
+And, of course, when we find our soul mate there is a sense that we are connected to something greater than ourselves.
 Which brings happiness and lasting joy.
 Finding out how to be happy is key to peace and serenity.

 4. Does love really make us happy?